-The criteria tab is where you'll start getting into the details of specific applicant evaluations, rather than the high level process.
-This is where you can build out a way for you to consistently evaluate each application that you receive.
+Under the Decision451 Criteria tab, you can set up a process to understand the details of specific applicant evaluations, as compared to the high level process.
+This tab is where you build out rules to consistently evaluate each application that you receive.

-Click on Add Criteria to create a new one for your team.
-Give it a Name, a Short Name (an abbreviated name to display in locations that can't fit the full name), and a description.
+To get started, click Add Criteria.
+Give it a Name, a Short Name (an abbreviated name to display in locations that can't fit the full name), and a Description.

-Next, assign a weight.
-This works like a weighted average when calculating an overall score for the applicant.
-Select a number from one to ten.
+Next, assign a weight to the criteria.
+How important is this criteria when compared to other criteria you will use?
+This weight works like a weighted average when calculating an overall score for the applicant.
+Select a number from one to ten; the default is five.

-Third, you'll be able to choose how this score will be displayed when aggregating the score.
-The average score for all reviewers, a sum total of all reviewers, the max score of all reviewers, or the minimum score for all reviewers.
+Third, select how this score will be calculated when aggregating a Per Reviewer score.
+Would you want an average score for all reviewers, a sum total of all reviewers, the max score of all reviewers, or the minimum score for all reviewers to appear?

 Finally, what selection of values should the reviewers have to choose from for this criteria: Numerical, Categorical, or a Boolean?
 Numerical values allow you to specify a range from zero upward; Categorical values enable you to choose a number of categories and tie each number to a category (i.e. Low, Medium, and High); the Boolean values allow you to select yes or no/true or false for that criteria.